-So that is what will happen.
+So a rewrite is what will happen.
 Very, very, very slowly.
 Some of you may remember my old TFC2 project from long ago.
 That is being revived in some incarnation as the next iteration of TFC.
 Nothing is entirely set in stone beyond the fact that I plan to take my time with this one.
 As more plans are solidified, I'll be sure to fill you guys in.
 As far as TFC Build 80 and beyond are concerned, we will continue to add more content for 1.7 and polish the game.

 Dont worry, your new light source is still coming.

 For a bit of clarification since there seems to be some misunderstanding of the above final paragraphs.

 - TFC "Beta" (i.e. Versions that start with 0.#) will not be ported beyond Minecraft 1.7.10

 - TFC2, a complete rewrite of TFC "Beta" is currently planned for Minecraft 1.8, but will take a very long time before it is released.